apache/druid/docs/ingestion/supervisor.md

 This topic uses the Apache Kafka term _offset_ to refer to the identifier for records in a partition.
 If you are using Amazon Kinesis, the equivalent is _sequence number_.
 :::

-Druid uses a JSON formatted supervisor spec, to specify how Druid should consume, process, and index streaming data.
+Druid uses a JSON-formatted supervisor spec to define how it consumes, processes, and indexes streaming data.
 A supervisor spec is a type of [native ingestion spec](ingestion-spec.md).

 The following table outlines the high-level configuration options for a supervisor spec: